 2. Connect the community through an effective trails system by developing fifteen miles of new trails in the next ten years.
 3. Establish equal opportunity/proximity to parks, recreation facilities and programs, citywide.
 Parks and a recreation facility are needed in the far west end of the city.
 4. Assist in developing innovative opportunities for creating additional open space with other city departments and citizens.
 5. Protect and enhance the urban forest and beautification of the city.
 6. Protect and enrich existing parks.
 7. Provide the highest level of safety in parks and recreation facilities.
 8. Assist in the implementation and completion of the Potomac River Waterfront Plan as it relates to public park land.
 9. Assist in protecting and expanding stream valleys and other environmentally sensitive areas.
 10. Assist in maximizing use of public school open space areas to satisfy local needs.
 11. Assist in enhancing streetscapes and gateways.
 12. Continue to explore funding options for acquisitions and protection of properties.
 1. Provide the highest level of safety in parks by creating maintenance standards for all assets within the parks and recreation system.
 2. Develop design standards and guidelines for renovation and the development of new parks and facilities based on actual and emerging user demands.
 3. Acquire more land for game fields for both adults and youth.
 4. Manage existing capacity of fields.
-5. Seek more user investment to affset maintenance costs of fields when user groups want higher levels of maintenance above what the city is currently providing.
+5. Seek more user investment to offset maintenance costs of fields when user groups want higher levels of maintenance above what the city is currently providing.
 Parks 6.
 Acquire land for parks in under served areas of the city for neighborhood parks, especially in the west end of the city.
 7. Encourage private sector acknowledgment of their role in providing more parks in high-density areas.
 8. Enhance open space requirements for new developments.
 9. Curtail granting of encroachments in RPA's and adjacent areas.
 10. Increase partnership teams with schools, private institutions and the city to design solutions for new and renovated properties.
 11. Improve infrastructure of some parks by investing \$10,000 per acre for lighting, drainage, parking, irrigation and fencing.
 12. Enhance existing park maintenance partnerships.
 13. Create a dedicated funding source for capital improvements, and land acquisition.
-Explore the feasibility of enlarging Chinquapin Recreation Center to become the multigenerational center the residents desire.
+1. Explore the feasibility of enlarging Chinquapin Recreation Center to become the multigenerational center the residents desire.
 2. Begin planning for the renovation of Patrick Henry and Charles Houston Recreation Center.
 3. Explore the feasibility of acquiring property and constructing a new neighborhood recreation center on the city's west side to support its population density.
 Recreation 4.
 Develop feasibility studies and business plans for each new or renovated recreation facility.
 This will achieve the maximum usage and productivity of each center.
-These studies will match program needs of the neighborhoods served by the facility.
+The studies will match program needs of the neighborhoods served by the facility.
 Facilities 5.
 Create design standards for indoor and outdoor recreation facilities to maximize its resources used by the greatest number of users.
 6. Through effective partnerships with schools and other public and private agencies, the city could increase recreation space both indoor and outdoor to support the recreation needs of youth and adults.
 This will require all partners be involved in the planning process of new or renovated indoor and outdoor recreation space.
-7. Where appropriate, develop a free or subsidized recreation rider program to support user access to all recreation centers in the city to support greater access and usage.